hacheemaster/AB_Testing/README.md

-# Title
+# AB Testing
-This is the code for "Title" by Hasan Cheema on https://hacheemaster.github.io/XXX/
+This is the code for "AB Testing Landing Page" by Hasan Cheema on https://hacheemaster.github.io/ABTesting/

 ## Overview
-The purpose of this project is to .
+The goal is to help an e-commerce website understand whether it should implement a new page, stick with the old one, or continue the A/B test longer.

 ### Methods Used
-*
-*
+* Z-test of proportions

 ### Technologies
-* Python/R
+* Python

 ### Dependencies
 * matplotlib
 * numpy
 * pandas
+* plotly
+* statsmodels

 ### Usage
 Just run _jupyter notebook_ in a terminal and it will run in your browser.